Baryon magnetic moments in large-N_c chiral perturbation theory: Effects of the decuplet-octet mass difference and flavor symmetry breaking: Total correction to the baryon magnetic moment and consistency checks

-In summary, the introduction of a non-vanishing $\Delta$ does not modify the sum rules between magnetic moments derived in previous works.
-We are now in a position of performing a fit to the experimental data \cite{part} in order to provide numerical estimates of our findings.
+We are now in a position of performing a detailed comparison of our theoretical expressions with the experimental data \cite{part} through various fits.
 This is now discussed in the next section.